pandoc-ext/fonts-and-alignment/docs/output.md

 THIS PARAGRAPH IS TRANSFORMED TO UPPERCASE.
 :::

-## Colors
+## Colors and Backgrounds

-This section describes how to apply color and spacing using the `pfa-color`, `pfa-bg-color`, and `pfa-padding` attributes within Bracketed Spans and Fenced Divs.
+This section describes how to apply colors to text, as well as how to apply background fills, padding, and borders to your content.

 ### Color Fundamentals